Truongquangl9/Truongquangl9/README.md

 ### Hello there 👋

-I'm Antoine but everyone calls me Tony.
+I'm Truongquan but everyone calls me Quan.
 I am from Montreal, QC and currently completing my bachelor in computer science at [Concordia University](https://www.concordia.ca/)!
 I am a full stack web developer that is passionate about creating projects to make our lives easier.
 I love everything about web applications, automation and cybersecurity!
 I specialize in [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) web application development.

 <br/>